Using an employer of record in Vietnam

 • Vacation leave: Employees who have been working for you for 12 months or more under normal working conditions are entitled to 12 working days of paid vacation.
 This increases by 1 day for every 5 years they work for you.

-• Sick leave: Most employees are entitled to up to 30 days of paid sick leave per year.
+• Sick leave: Employees are entitled to 30–60 days of paid sick leave per year, depending on social insurance contributions.

 • Maternity leave: Female employees are entitled to 6 months of paid maternity leave, covered by the Social Insurance Fund.